OutSystems/docs-support/src/security/vulnerabilities/intro.md

 1. **Patch OutSystems Cloud and ODC:**
 For OutSystems Cloud customers, a patch schedule may also be communicated for all affected environments.
 If the patch has no impact on normal operations and availability, it won’t require scheduling.
 OutSystems reserves the right to start scheduling patches to OutSystems Cloud environments as soon as a fix or workaround is found.
 Self-managed infrastructures can be patched at the customer’s discretion.
-For OutSystems Developer Cloud (ODC) customers all fixes are automatically propagated to all customer accounts.
+For OutSystems Developer Cloud (ODC) customers, all fixes are automatically propagated to all customer accounts.

 ### Public disclosure { #disclosure }